berachain/docs/apps/core/content/learn/pol/tokens/honey.md

 ## What is $HONEY?

-`$HONEY` is a fully collateralized stablecoin which is soft-pegged to the US Dollar. `$HONEY` can be backed by (and minted from) a diverse range of crypto collateral.
-This multi-collateral approach to `$HONEY`'s backing enhances its stability and resilience.
+`$HONEY` is a fully collateralized stablecoin which is soft-pegged to the US Dollar. `$HONEY` can be backed by (and minted from) stgUSDC, and in the future governance could approve other assets.

 ## How to Get $HONEY?

-`$HONEY` can minted by depositing whitelisted collateral into a vault, and minting `$HONEY` against that collateral.
-Different assets eligible as `$HONEY` collateral are stored in different vault contracts.
+`$HONEY` can be minted by depositing whitelisted collateral into a vault, and minting `$HONEY` against that collateral.
 The minting rates of `$HONEY` are configurable by `$BGT` governance for each different collateral.

 Alternatively, `$HONEY` can be obtained by trading other assets on the [Berachain Bex](https://artio.bex.berachain.com).